hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 TODO: Protobuf of data

-##### Consensus Rosters

-This proposal extends the roster data format where each `RosterEntry` has a new `tssEcKey` called a `tssEcKey` that is used in the Groth21 algorithm.

-TODO: Protobuf of data

 ##### Key Material (TSS Data Map)

 The TSS Data Map is a combined map of all the key material for all rosters that are